ayllon99/email-AI-bot/outputs/README.md

 As I mentioned above, this is a lightweight model so outputs are not as accurate as we could get.
 Due to this (or not a good enough prompt), affirmative_response and negative_response are not responses to the email but the same email with a different focus.

+## Next Steps

+* Try a better model using deep think